Rhinoplasty Surgery Cost and Procedure Guide

 There is always the risk that you will be unhappy with the result of your procedure and the appearance of your nose.
-We, therefore, advise patients to choose their surgeon carefully and make sure he or she fully understands your goals before you have your surgery.
+Therefore, we advise patients to choose their surgeon carefully and make sure they fully understand your goals before you have your surgery.

 In patients who require further rhinoplasty-related surgery, there is a risk that the structure of the nose may collapse.
 This is because the nose is a delicate structure.
 Therefore, re-operation is only recommended in a small number of cases.

 After surgery, patients will want to relax as much as possible to aid in recovery.
 Getting things prepared before surgery can help to do this.

 It is recommended that patients try to get some of the big jobs out of the way before having surgery.
 For example, patients may like to do the washing, take out the bins and do a general clean the day before the procedure.
 This way, patients will hopefully not have to stress or worry about doing these things in the first few recovery days.

 It is likely that patients will not feel like going to the supermarket to do a food shop in the first few days after the rhinoplasty.
 Therefore, it is advised that patients do a big food shop and stock up the fridge a day or so before they come into the hospital for the surgery.
 Patients may even like to make some meals and freeze them.
 This will mean that they won’t need to worry about cooking for a few days as the nose begins to heal.